jkuhno/llm-project/README.md

 LangSmith can be used for tracing by saving the API key as a text file *langsmith.txt* inside the top level project folder.

-### Todo

-- **Kinda done** Increase inference server performance
-- **Kinda done, needs refinement** Fix the robotic voice
-- Streaming
-- Add agentic capability (*1B and 3B Llama models require custom templates for tools in LangChain*)
-- Switch tts to StyleTTS2
-- Switch from Hugging Face to Ollama or vLLM (faster, according to the internet)

 **Built with Llama**